FluidTrust/Tutorial-ECSA2021/_pages/schedule.md

 The third major learning objective is to realize the impact of context-based changes and uncertainty for confidentiality analyses.
 This also includes to know how to classify uncertainty during the architectural modeling and what effect this uncertainty can have.

 ## Schedule
+The initial schedule is as follows.
+However, we will adjust it according to the wishes of the participants during the tutorial.
+For instance, shifting breaks or omitting/shortening foundational parts already known to the participants is always possible.

 | Time          | Topic                                                              | Mode                              |
 |---------------|--------------------------------------------------------------------|-----------------------------------|